kstenerud/concise-encoding/cbe-specification.md

 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | --- |
 | 6f | 6f | 6f | 84 | 80 | 38 | 01 | 00 | ff | ff | ff | 7f | fe | ff | ff | 7f | ... |

-Alternatively, if you have a known schema for your data, you could structure your read offset in the decoder such that the data just happens to align correctly:
+As an alternative to padding, if you have a known schema for your data, you could structure your read offset in the decoder such that the data just happens to align correctly:

     read_data(buffer+3, buffer_length-3);